asand017/-sed-tutorial/README.md

 **NOTE:** `sed` can be written with or without single quotations.
 Although, it is better practice to always include them.
 It makes seeing which instructions belong to `sed` and which instructions belong to another command easier.

-Alternativly, you can accomplish the same goal by piping the contents of the old email list to `sed`:
+Alternatively, you can accomplish the same goal by piping the contents of the old email list to `sed`:
 ```
 cat oldlist | sed 's/aol.com/gmail.com/' > newlist
 ```